The Aviation Law Review: Argentina

 - Law No. 23,915 ratified the Protocol for the Suppression of Unlawful Acts of Violence at Airports Serving Civil Aviation signed in Montreal on 23 September 1971.

 - Law No. 25,806 ratified the sub-regional agreement with Bolivia, Brazil, Chile, Paraguay, Peru and Uruguay signed in Fortaleza on 17 December 1996.

 - Law No. 26,451 ratified the Convention for the Unification of Certain Rules for International Carriage by Air (Montreal Convention 1999).
 The instrument of accession by Argentina contains the following interpretative declaration: 'For the Argentine Republic, the term “bodily injury” in Article 17 of this treaty includes mental injury related to bodily injury, or any other mental injury which affects the passenger's health in such a serious and harmful way that his or her ability to perform everyday tasks is significantly impaired.'

 - Decree-Law No. 12,359/57, which was ratified by Law No. 14,467, ratified the Convention on the International Recognition of Rights in Aircraft signed in Geneva on 19 June 1948.

 - Law No. 18,730 ratified the Convention on Offences and Certain Other Acts Committed On Board Aircraft signed in Tokyo on 14 September 1963.

-- Law No. 19,793 ratified the Convention for the Suppression of Unlawful Seizure of Aircraft signed in The Hague on 16 December 1970.
+- Law No. 19,793 ratified the Convention for the Suppression of Unlawful Seizure of Aircraft signed at The Hague on 16 December 1970.